Pakistani girl shot by Taliban starts at English school

 She left hospital in February after she made a good recovery from surgery during which doctors mended parts of her skull with a titanium plate and inserted a cochlear implant to help restore hearing on her left side.

-Yousufzai will study a full curriculum at the school, where annual fees are 10,000 pounds ($15,100), before selecting subjects for GCSE exams, which are generally taken at age 16.
+Yousufzai will study a full curriculum at the school, where annual fees are 10,000 pounds, before selecting subjects for GCSE exams, which are generally taken at age 16.

 (Reporting by Michael Holden; Editing by Mark Heinrich)